SixArm/mast-cell-help/topics/anaphylaxis-emergency-protocol/index.md

-# Anaphylaxis emergency protocol
+# Anaphylaxis emergency treatment

-TODO

-Anaphylaxis grades:

-* Grade 1: hives, rash, itching, swelling of mouth/throat.

-* Grade 2: any above plus hypotension, tachycardia, dyspnea, presyncope, GI distress (including but not limited to pain, nausea, vomiting, diarrhea)

-* Grade 3: any of the above, plus profound hypotension, bradycardia or tachycardia, confusion, cardiovascular collapse, bronchiospasm, hypoxia (SaO2 < 92%).

-* Grade 4: cardiac arrest

-Anaphylaxis treatment in a pre-hospital setting, for patient, or care-giver, or IHSS provider, for grade 1 & 2:
+Anaphylaxis emergency treatment for a patient, or healthcare provider, in a pre-hospital setting:

+1. If symptoms are severe, or worsening quickly, then use emergency adrenaline auto-injector (a.k.a. brand name EpiPen) and go immediately to emergency room.

-* Avoid triggers: remove trigger or remove self from triggers.
+2. Avoid triggers: remove trigger or remove self from triggers.

-* Administer extra doses of H1 and H2 blockers: such as ranitident/cimetidine + fexofenadine/hydroxyzine/diphenhydramine.
+3. Administer extra doses of H1 and H2 blockers: such as ranitident/cimetidine + fexofenadine/hydroxyzine/diphenhydramine.

-* Administer corticosteroids because these may prevent prolonged anaphylaxis treatment.
+4. Administer corticosteroids because these may prevent prolonged anaphylaxis treatment.

-* Treatment specific to primary receptors involved in reactions
+5. Treatment specific to primary receptors involved in reactions

   * H1 reactions (skin and repiratory: mucous overpdocution, asthma, throuat tightening, skin itching):